Luc-Lev/Remaut/README.md

-Potfolio websbite for Roger Remaut using NextJs, Tailwind & Framer Motion.
+Potfolio website for Roger Remaut using NextJs, Tailwind & Framer Motion.